Workshop Program

 Distinguishing between two distributions based on observed data is a classical problem in statistics and machine learning.
 But what if we aim to go further—not just test, but actually estimate a distribution close to the true one in, say, Kullback-Leibler divergence?
 Can we do this knowing only that the true distribution lies in a known class, without structural assumptions on the individual densities?
 In this talk, I will review classical results and present recent developments on this question.
 The focus will be on high-probability error bounds that are optimal up to constants in this general setting.

-XX:YYzm PCS uncertainty quantification for regression and classification
+PCS uncertainty quantification for regression and classification

 Anthony Ozerov (Berkeley)